kormixensnik34/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive for clarity and maintainability in your code.
 Write code that is easy to understand and debug, not just by you but also by others who may read or modify it in the future.
 Remember that complex systems evolve from simple, well-designed components.
 Always aim to eliminate unnecessary complexity, refactor regularly, and invest in automated testing to ensure your codebase stays robust as it grows."

 In essence, keep it simple, clear, and testable—this is the hallmark of a skilled programmer.

+# 2024-01-08
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
+Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
+Finally, remember that teamwork is essential in the world of coding, so communicate effectively with your colleagues and value their input.